FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/Prototype 1, Single player.md

 Pilots also dictate the criticality percentage alongside the weapon resource's criticality values.
 ##### Pilot Specialty (Perks)
 Each pilot has a unique perk like more damage when fighting in a heavy fighter or more maneuverability when in a light fighter.
+In order to avoid completely useless pilots, every rookie pilot is good at at least one thing; Either
+1. high G-force tolerance
+2. good accuracy
+3. high targeting and turning thresholds
+4. good dodge and swerve timers
+5. good zoom
+I feel like there should be more values to be tweaked.
+The things I want to avoid are:
+1. Samey pilots.
+2. Pilots that are completely useless from the get-go
+##### Pilot progression
+If a pilot scores a kill, his accuracy increases.
+If a pilot returns home with minimal damage to the plane, he gains maneuver points.
+The swerve and dodge timers increase steadily every time the pilot returns from a mission.
 ##### Multiple Pilots
 VOID BASTARDS!!!
 What if there was a revolving door of pilots, each with a randomized set of resource values.
 Whenever you decide to play a mission, you select a squadron.
 After the mission, the members of the squadron who have made it back alive get XP points, upgrades to their resource values and they get one flight mission knocked off of their total flight cap.
 Once the flight cap is reached, you can no longer use that pilot (Pyre meets Catch 22).
 There is a list of possible first names and surnames along with a title (Maj., Sgt.).